kicombo/kicombo-devops-azureflask/README.md

 pip install -r requirements.txt flask run
 ```
+The flask-specific part of this repo is that the name of the flask app in app.py is app, the filename is app.py, and requirements.txt.
+All the content in requirements.txt is installed by pip.

 ## Deploy the sample
 Deploy the code in your local folder (python-docs-hello-world) using the `az webapp up` command: